aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/bullet/_index.md

 ### getFontName() {#getFontName--}

+<b>@deprecated.</b> Please use the 'fontName' property instead.
 Get and sets the name of the font.

 ```javascript
 getFontName() : string;